-Youth substance use programs cover both prevention and care for young people who have a substance use disorder.
+Youth substance use programs cover both prevention and treatment services for young people.

 Youth Prevention Programs

-Youth prevention programs empower young people, their families and communities to meet the challenges of life and transitions by creating and reinforcing conditions that promote healthy behaviors.
+Youth prevention programs empower young people, families, and communities by creating and reinforcing conditions that promote healthy behaviors.

-These programs are delivered before the onset of a substance use disorder and are intended to prevent or reduce the risk of developing a health problem, such as underage alcohol use, prescription drug misuse or illegal drug use.
-They use an evidence-based approach endorsed by the Substance Abuse and Mental Health Services Administration.
+These programs are intended to serve youth Pre-K through Grade 12 — before the onset of a substance use disorder — to prevent or reduce the risk of developing a health problem.
+Programs support positive youth development through the use of evidence-based approaches endorsed by the Substance Abuse and Mental Health Services Administration.

 Substance Use Disorders

 Substance use disorders can affect youth from all backgrounds.
 They occur when there is a recurrent use that impacts an individual's daily life.
-Services are designed to meet the individual where they are and coordinate care for the best possible outcome.
+Services are designed to meet a person where they are and coordinate care for the best possible outcome.

-The substance use service array encourages individuals to seek recovery by providing a range of services that include treatment and youth recovery communities.
+The substance use service array encourages youth ages 13 to 17 to seek recovery by providing a range of services that include treatment and youth recovery communities.